-For the case of approximately balanced advection and biological terms, we compared low and high order temporal and spatial discretizations, and studied quadraturebased and quadrature-free discretizations of the source terms.
-We found that for lowerorder temporal discretizations, the errors grew rapidly and would lead to inaccurate solutions for applications with faster biological timescales or longer integration times.
-We also showed that the quadrature-based source-term discretization was more accurate in regions where the solution was under-resolved, but in well-resolved regions, there was only a 0.1% discrepancy, and the quadrature-free algorithm could be used for efficiency purposes.
-By quantitatively evaluating the truncation error and smoothness of the solution fields, we confirmed that higher-order spatial discretizations were more accurate in regions where the solution was smooth (i.e. resolved enough), but less accurate where non-smooth (un-resolved) due to Gibbs-like oscillations.
+For the case of approximately balanced advection and biological terms, we compared low- and highorder temporal and spatial discretizations and studied quadrature-based and quadrature-free discretizations of the source terms.
+We found that for lower-order temporal discretizations, the errors grew rapidly and would lead to inaccurate solutions for applications with faster biological timescales or longer integration times.
+We also showed that the quadrature-based source-term discretization was more accurate in regions where the solution was under-resolved, but in well-resolved regions, there was only a 0.1% discrepancy, and the quadraturefree algorithm could be used for efficiency purposes.
+By quantitatively evaluating the truncation error and smoothness of the solution fields, we confirmed that higher-order spatial discretizations were more accurate in regions where the solution was smooth (i.e., resolved enough) but less accurate where nonsmooth (un-resolved) due to Gibbs-like oscillations.
 To reduce these oscillations, we developed a new numerical filter that is active only when and where the solution is not smooth locally, using a smoothness indicator.
-Finally, we demonstrated the importance of non-dissipative numerical schemes when biological patches are present which is common in the real ocean.
+Finally, we demonstrated the importance of nondissipative numerical schemes when biological patches are present which is common in the real ocean.
 First, we found that effects of numerical dissipation were amplified by biological activity, causing dissipation errors to increase faster with integration time.
 Higher-order spatial discretizations were more accurate when modeling biological patches because they maintained the patches while lower-order schemes did not.
-For resolved biology (e.g. as in Figure [15]), higherorder schemes on coarser grids were for the same cost more accurate than lower-order schemes on finer grids.
+For resolved biology (e.g., as in Fig. 15), higher-order schemes on coarser grids were for the same cost more accurate than lowerorder schemes on finer grids.
 This conclusion is most important for longer-term simulations.
-It has major implications for fundamental studies of biological blooms, patchiness and other nonlinear dynamics in coastal regions with complex bathymetric features such as straits, sills, ridges and shelfbreaks.
+It has major implications for fundamental studies of biological blooms, patchiness, and other nonlinear dynamics in coastal regions with complex bathymetric features such as straits, sills, ridges, and shelfbreaks.
 One can expect similar implications for longer-term eddy-resolving ecosystem studies or climate applications.

-Based on our results, future research directions are to further develop schemes to reduce Gibbs-like oscillations without significant loss of accuracy and efficiency (e.g. Persson and Peraire (2006)).
-Without oscillation limiters or filtering, the optimal performance could be obtained by using different polynomial degree basis functions in the domain, where low-order elements could be used in non-smooth regions while high-order elements could be used in smooth regions.
+Based on our results, future research directions are to further develop schemes to reduce Gibbs-like oscillations without significant loss of accuracy and efficiency (e.g., Persson and Peraire 2006).
+Without oscillation limiters or filtering, the optimal performance could be obtained by using different polynomial degree basis functions in the domain, where low-order elements could be used in nonsmooth regions while high-order elements could be used in smooth regions.
 Because the smoothness can be determined from the discretization, an adaptive grid and polynomial degree scheme could be developed.
-Another possibility in this case could be to increase the grid resolution and decrease the order of schemes (e.g. medium order schemes, i.e. (q_3, p_3) or (q_3, p_4)) up to the point when numerical oscillations reach the size of other errors.
-Another research direction is to develop and evaluate schemes that would preserve the non-negativity of the biological solution.
+Another possibility in this case could be to increase the grid resolution and decrease the order of schemes (e.g., medium-order schemes, i.e., (g3, p3) or (g3, p4)) up to the point when numerical oscillations reach the size of other errors.
+Another research direction is to develop and evaluate schemes that would preserve the nonnegativity of the biological solution.
 Our results can now be utilized for idealized studies of biological dynamics in straits or sills.
-Uncertainty quantifications (Lermusiaux, 2006, Sapsis and Lermusiaux, 2009) as well as adaptive model learning (Lermusiaux, 2007) for biological predictions would also be useful.
-Finally, we are now well positioned to implement these new methods in three-dimensional ocean modeling systems (e.g. MSEAS-Group (2010)) for realistic coupled biogeochemical-physical ocean science and applications.
+Uncertainty quantifications (Lermusiaux 2006; Sapsis and Lermusiaux 2009) as well as adaptive model learning (Lermusiaux 2007) for biological predictions would also be useful.
+Finally, we are now well positioned to implement these new methods in 3D ocean modeling systems (e.g., MSEAS Group 2010) for realistic coupled biogeochemical-physical ocean science and applications.